 Introduction to Antique Clocks

-and Sam Gradel, School of Horology Coordinator
+with Sam Gradel, School of Horology Coordinator

 This 2-day workshop will cover the basic functions of a time-only mechanical clock movement.
 All participants will disassemble and reassemble the movement several times.
 Participants will be introduced to the mainspring winder as well as the clock-cleaning process.
 The assembled movement will be lubricated and put into beat on a movement test stand.
 Additionally, demonstrations of pivot polishing/burnishing and a bushing machine will be given.
 Videos and animations will be used to supplement instruction at the workbench.